selimhaddioui/EFREI_JavaAvancee/TP2_Git/exercises/1-base.md

     `mkdir project`.

-* Initialiaze, in the current repository, a git depot.
+* Initialiaze, in the current repository, a git repository.

     `git init`.

-* Configure your depot with your name and email.
+* Configure your repository with your name and email.

     ```sh
     git config --global user.name "NGUYEN"